regulad/regulad.github.io/archive/_posts/2020-11-21-The GIF Event Horizon (Part 2).md

 ---
 layout: post
 ---
-When does a GIF go from being funny to being cringy?
+When does a GIF go from being funny to being cringe?
 I believe that there are 3 categories of GIFs.

 A safe distance away | Close to the event horizon | Inside the singularity
 --- | --- | ---
-This category is for gifs that are legitemately funny and may cause a chuckle. | These are the gifs that your parents & teachers use trying to be relatable. | Aunt Sally learned how to use GIFHY, and she like minions!
+This category is for gifs that are legitimately funny and may cause a chuckle. | These are the gifs that your parents & teachers use trying to be relatable. | Aunt Sally learned how to use GIFHY, and she like minions!
 Take cover!

-Going further right the GIFs will become cringier and lose all their comedic value.
-Any message they may be attmpting to convey is completely lost.
+Going further right the GIFs will become cringer and lose all their comedic value.
+Any message they may be attempting to convey is completely lost.
 Lets go through them one by one, shall we?

 Today lets cover the second category,